kadartamascsaba/deep-learning-ubbse2015/VoiceConf/README.md

 ```
 #### Testing

-Run Unit tests from the command line:
+Run Unit tests from the command-line:

 ``` bash
 ./gradlew test